TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 - Global Session: was used for portlets (Also something we won&#39;t cover)

 **Difference between BeanFactory and ApplicationContext**
-- BeanFactory: Older version of Spring Container; lazily instantiates beans; requires a resource object configuration to be instantiated
+- BeanFactory: Older version of Spring Container; lazily instantiates beans; requires a resource object configuration to be instantiated.

-- ApplicationContext: Newer version; eagerly instantiates beans; provides support for annotations; sub-interface of BeanFactory
+- ApplicationContext: Newer version; eagerly instantiates beans; provides support for annotations; sub-interface of BeanFactory.

 **@Autowired**
 - Is Spring specific and located above where dependency injection would take place.